PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 12. user reports purchase location;
 13. closes the app.

-Probably your script will be a bit longer but it doesn't have to be long, the more concise the better.
+Probably your script will be a bit longer but it doesn't have to be long, concise is the better because it leave room for interpretation and tests the intuitiveness of the design with that; as long as you don't miss anything important!
 If this structure needs to be adapted to fit your use-case, feel free to adapt it, as long as the test-user understands what to do. **Make sure that all the steps your user has to take are enumerated.**

-## 4) Paper Prototyping
+### Paper Prototyping
 [Here's a quick example walkthrough of how to create a Wizzard of Ozz Paper Prototype and how it works!](https://drive.google.com/file/d/15LwN3SESX8vcoFop4BmlxTsyRyNluuzq/view?usp=sharing) Note that I'm simulating the videos, animations and sound effects myself; designing and testing the user feedback is important!
 Besides, it makes for a good laugh :p.

 **Open your Block C Notes - Y1C_2022-23_ADSAI and create a section called 'Wizzard of Ozz Prototype' and complete the following excercises:**
 1. Conceptualize the test using your user stories and knowning the functionality of your algorithm.
+It should be mostly contained in your script but cross-check to make sure you don't overlook anything when doing step 2!
 2. Create the necessary icons, text, images, 'videos', 'animations' and any other elements to do the test. *(if you need to print materials, just ask the lecturers.
-You are going to simulate the videos, animations and sound effects; even if it makes you feel silly)*
+You are going to simulate the videos, animations and sound effects yourself; even if it makes you feel silly)*

+### Doing the Wizzard of Oz experiment, using Paper Prototyping:
 3. Run the test and observe the user’s actions while making the system react to those actions by triggering the different responses the system should give at that moment in the interaction; as defined by your system design (even if it's just in your head; doesn't matter because you are just finding out what works here).
 It's best if the 'Wizzard' hides from view but that's not always possible so don't worry if you can't.
 4. Take notes of what works and what does not work while doing the test.
 Note this down in you Block C Notes!
 5. After the experiment, ask participants about their impression of the system and the design.
 Note this down in you Block C Notes!